ibrahimpg/ez-express/readme.md

 # What is this?

 EZ-Express is a pick up and play REST API built with Express.js and designed to work with MongoDB and Cloudinary.
 It contains a secure registration system with fully developed authentication/authorization and email verification.
 Designed with a clean Router-Controller-Service architecture.
-Made to quickly get a project off the ground by
+Made to quickly get a project off the ground.

 <br>